• Skip to primary navigation

 Instructions

-• The noodles can be cooked now in a separate saucepan while preparing the soup.
-Follow the packet instructions and set aside when done.
-If using zucchini noodles, they don't need to be cooked - just add them to the soup just before serving.
+If using zucchini noodles, they don't need to be cooked - just prepare them, then add to the soup bowl just before serving.

 Notes